Collection of short message cards posted online

 A:

-Please hand it over to the staff at the PC counter
+Please hand them to a staff member at the PC counter.

-As of the time of our response in February 2023, we were accepting the collection of some laptop batteries as a JBRC partner store, but due to various circumstances, we have now stopped collecting batteries individually
+May 27, 2025: As of February 2023, we were accepting the collection of some notebook PC batteries as a JBRC partner store.
+However, due to various circumstances, we have now discontinued the collection of batteries individually.
+We

-We apologize for the inconvenience, but please follow the disposal method specified by your university or local government
+apologize for the inconvenience, but please dispose of them according to the disposal methods specified by your university or local government.

 Regarding the partitions in the dining room..